Why Women’s Carpentry?

 When we need to fill in with male instructors, we choose them very carefully.
 Each one is incredibly patient, experienced and skilled at carpentry, and they are excellent teachers.
 We are very careful in choosing and training male instructors who aren’t just willing to teach women a basic carpentry class, but who also feel passionate about women’s empowerment and shifting unfair gender dynamics in carpentry.
 They tend to love teaching this class and feel honored to be invited into such a space.

-We have never had a complaint about our male instructors’ teaching or demeanor.
+We haven’t had complaints about our male instructors’ teaching or demeanor.
 On the contrary, we’ve had many, many compliments about their teaching styles, skills, knowledge, and ability to work gracefully with our students.

 Do I need to bring any tools or supplies to the class?